 Target: To be in the top three among the provinces based on rate per 1,000 population

-In 2018, Manitoba’s total net migration rate of 8.16 migrants per thousand population ranked seventh among provinces.
+In 2019, Manitoba’s total net migration rate of 6.84 migrants per thousand population ranked eighth among provinces.
 The rate is the difference between the number of people coming into the province and the number of people leaving throughout the year.
 In the past few years, Manitoba’s total net migration has decreased because more people are leaving the province to other jurisdictions.

 The formula for total net migration combines all the components of migration.